AI is advancing support but leaving agents behind

 Content Marketing

-AI agents now handle the majority of routine support tickets in many organizations — fast, accurate, and on-brand, often without any human involvement.
+AI agents now handle the majority of routine support tickets in many organizations, and this trend is accelerating.
+According to Gartner, agentic AI is predicted to autonomously resolve 80% of common issues by 2029, often without any human involvement.

 But while automation is thriving, the human side of support is under strain.

-Agents are left to tackle the toughest, most complex, and emotionally charged issues — the ones that demand empathy, judgment, and deep product knowledge.
-And they’re doing that work in systems that weren’t built for this level of complexity: fragmented tools, manual handoffs, constant context-switching.
+Agents are left to tackle the toughest, most complex, and emotionally charged issues — the ones that demand empathy and judgment.
+And they're doing that work in systems that weren't built for this level of complexity: fragmented tools, manual handoffs, constant context-switching.

 Support work has evolved.
 The agent experience hasn't.